Nebr1s/Nebr1s/README.md

 ### Personal Motto

-> Fear is but a smokescreen that can lead to a better tomorrow.
+> Let us not forget that we're invited to a lifelong party, it's rude to overstay.

 ### Languages & Tools I Use
 <p align="center">